GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/lectures/presentations.md

  - Make a sprint plan that defines the high level goals for the sprint, and add this to their Readme.
 Preparing this plan will be the subject of the first Instructor meeting in each sprint.
  - Break the sprint down into smaller tasks added to their sprint board.
 Preparing this breakdwon will be the subject of the first Alumni Mentor meeting in each sprint.

+## Spring Demos
+In Spring you will have a demo after each monthly sprint.
+At the start of Februrary, students will give an individual demo, showing off what they have accomplished since the end of Fall.
+At the start of March, you will give your demo as a team, ideally showing both further individual progress and evidence of integration.
+At the start of April you will do another individual demo, and then the final demo (described below) will be in the middle of April.

 <!-- ## Beta Project Review Demo ##
 This demo is a sit down demo to assess progress since the Alpha demo.
 The demo will be assessed based on the progress since the alpha demo, how you have addressed the feedback (questions and suggestions) fron the alpha demo, and clear specification of the steps needed to provide an end to end working system (with all components integrated).